CWE-509: Replicating Malicious Code (Virus or Worm)

 Frequently Asked Questions

-CWE-509: CWE-509: Replicating Malicious Code (Virus or Worm) is a Common Weakness Enumeration (CWE) entry maintained by MITRE.
-Description
+CWE-509: Replicating Malicious Code (Virus or Worm) is a Common Weakness Enumeration (CWE) entry maintained by MITRE.
+Replicating malicious code, including viruses and worms, will attempt to attack other systems once it has successfully compromised the target system or the product.

-What are the security consequences of CWE-509: Replicating Malicious Code (Virus or Worm)?+
+What are the security consequences of Replicating Malicious Code (Virus or Worm)?+

-If exploited, CWE-509 (CWE-509: Replicating Malicious Code (Virus or Worm)) it can compromise Execute Unauthorized Code or Commands, leading to outcomes such as Scope: Confidentiality, Integrity and Availability.
+If exploited, CWE-509 (Replicating Malicious Code (Virus or Worm)) it can compromise Confidentiality, Integrity and Availability, leading to outcomes such as Execute Unauthorized Code or Commands.

-How do you prevent or mitigate CWE-509: Replicating Malicious Code (Virus or Worm)?+
+How do you prevent or mitigate Replicating Malicious Code (Virus or Worm)?+

 Recommended mitigations for CWE-509 include: Antivirus software scans for viruses or worms.
 Always verify the integrity of the software that is being installed.

-Which programming languages are affected by CWE-509: Replicating Malicious Code (Virus or Worm)?+
+Which programming languages are affected by Replicating Malicious Code (Virus or Worm)?+

-CWE-509 commonly affects Languages.
+CWE-509 commonly affects Not Language-Specific.
 Note that weaknesses are often language-agnostic patterns, so secure coding practices apply broadly.

 What is the difference between a CWE and a CVE?+